projectriff/projectriff.io/docs/v0.5/runtimes/core.md

 ## Install

-The core runtime is installed with riff by default.
-No further action is required.
+The core runtime is not installed with riff by default.
+See the platform [getting started guide](../getting-started.md) for how to install the core runtime.

 ## Create a deployer